Vonage/vivid-3/libs/components/src/lib/text-field/README.md

 You can validate the text field like any other native `input`.
 Here's an example using `pattern`; its required pattern is `123` but we set its value to `5`, which is not of that pattern.
-In this example we need call `.reportValidity()` to show the error because the change was not done by a user.
+In this example we need to call `.reportValidity()` to show the error because the change was not done by a user.

 ```html preview
 <vwc-text-field id="field" pattern="123" value="5"></vwc-text-field>